lb1wh/c64-theme/README.md

 # c64-theme

-A custom theme for Emacs that uses at C64-style color palette.
+A custom theme for Emacs that uses a C64-style color palette.
 Inspired by the C64 bitcoin miner:

+c64miner.png